zjrohrbach/markdown-wkshts/Honors-Agenda.md

 Homework
 -------------

+- Final Exam is on Wed!
-- Be working on your [Final Exam Review Packet][rev]
+- Be working on your [Final Exam Review Packet][rev].
+You can check your answers [here][key].
 	- This is due on your final exam day.
 No work shown = maximum score of 5/10.
 	- Don't forget, if you do the extra things listed at the top, there's an opportunity to earn 10% bonus on your final exam!

 [rev]: https://avon.schoology.com/course/5138386920/materials/gp/5929859920
+[key]:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQyNTU4ODUzLC0zODg0MTU4OTEsMTczMz
-UwNTc0MiwtMzA2NjE4NDI0LDk3NTI0MjI5LDE0ODU4NDY3NDMs
-LTE4MjQwODU4NTAsLTE3NzkwMjU5NjAsMjEyNTk3NzY3NCwxMz
-Q2MDUzNjI1LC02OTk1MDg3MjYsMTg1NTA2ODE1MiwtMTExNTAw
-MjQ3MiwtMTczOTEwNzIzOSwtNDAwMDk4ODksNTE4ODYzNzkxLD
-EyMzI5ODA5MDgsLTE3NTQ3MTMxODEsMTc0NDk2MDU1MSwyMDIz
-NTQ4NzM1XX0=
+eyJoaXN0b3J5IjpbNzYzMzcwNDY0LDg0MjU1ODg1MywtMzg4ND
+E1ODkxLDE3MzM1MDU3NDIsLTMwNjYxODQyNCw5NzUyNDIyOSwx
+NDg1ODQ2NzQzLC0xODI0MDg1ODUwLC0xNzc5MDI1OTYwLDIxMj
+U5Nzc2NzQsMTM0NjA1MzYyNSwtNjk5NTA4NzI2LDE4NTUwNjgx
+NTIsLTExMTUwMDI0NzIsLTE3MzkxMDcyMzksLTQwMDA5ODg5LD
+UxODg2Mzc5MSwxMjMyOTgwOTA4LC0xNzU0NzEzMTgxLDE3NDQ5
+NjA1NTFdfQ==
 -->